sagemath/sagewiki_to_gh-2022-10-10/faq.md

 === Type issues using scipy, cvxopt or numpy from Sage ===

  * QUESTION: I'm using scipy or cvxopt or numpy from Sage and get type errors, e.g., "TypeError: function not supported for these types, and can't coerce safely to supported types."
+ * ANSWER: When you type in numbers into Sage, the pre-processor converts them to a base ring, which you can see by doing:
+ {{{
+sage: preparse('stats.uniform(0,15).ppf([0.5,0.7])')
+"stats.uniform(Integer(0),Integer(15)).ppf([RealNumber('0.5'),RealNumber('0.7')])"
+}}}
+Unfortunately, Numpy support of these advanced Sage types like Integer or RealNumber is not yet at 100%.

- * ANSWER: Redefine RealNumber and/or Integer to change the behavior of the Sage preparser, so decimal literals are floats instead of Sage arbitrary precision real numbers, and integer literals are Python ints.
+As a solution, redefine RealNumber and/or Integer to change the behavior of the Sage preparser, so decimal literals are floats instead of Sage arbitrary precision real numbers, and integer literals are Python ints.
 For example:
 {{{
 sage: RealNumber=float; Integer=int
 sage: from scipy import stats
 sage: stats.ttest_ind(list([1,2,3,4,5]),list([2,3,4,5,.6]))